bencebago/inequality_headlines/public_release/README.md

-# Inequality Headlines — Public Release
+# Inequality Headlines — Data explanation

 This folder contains the processed data, stimuli, and analysis code for two studies examining how AI-reframed news headlines about economic inequality affect reader engagement and belief updating.